Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

 Here, $\cW^s$ is called the (strong) stable manifold and $\cW^u$ the (strong) unstable manifold of the singular point $p$.
-The behavior of the phase curves on the center manifold $\cW^c$ is determined by the nonlinear terms.
+The behavior of the integral curves on the center manifold $\cW^c$ is determined by the nonlinear terms.
 If $v$ is $C^{\infty}$, then $\cW^s$ and $\cW^u$ can be chosen to be $C^{\infty}$, whereas the center manifold is only finitely smooth.
-In addition, the choice of $\cW^c$ might not be unique.
+In addition, while $\cW^s$ and $\cW^u$ are well-defined, the choice of $\cW^c$ might not be unique.

+We say that the flows~$\phi$ on~$M$ and $\psi$ on~$N$ are \emph{topologically equivalent} if there is a homeomorphism $h \colon M \to N$ mapping orbits of $\psi$ to orbits of $\phi$ homeomorphically, and preserving the orientation of the orbits.

-\begin{theorem}[Reduction Principle] Suppose a differential equation with $C^2$ right-hand side has a singular point $p$.
-Let $T^s$, $T^u$, and $T^c$ be the invariant subspaces corresponding to the map $L_pv$.
-Then, in a neighborhood of the singular point~$p$, the equation under consideration is topologically equivalent to the direct product of two equations: the restriction of the original equation to the center manifold, and the ``standard saddle''
+\begin{theorem}[Reduction Principle {\cite[Subsection~4.3]{dyn97}}] Suppose that a $C^2$ vector field~$v$ has a singular point at~$p$.
+Let $T^s$, $T^u$, and $T^c$ be the invariant subspaces corresponding to the map~$L_pv$.
+Then, in a neighborhood of the singular point~$p$, the flow of the vector field~$v$ is topologically equivalent to the flow of the direct product of two vector fields: the restriction of~$v$ to the center manifold, and the ``standard saddle'' $(-a, b)$ for $a \in T^s$ and $b \in T^u$. \end{theorem}